 Telemedicine for Virtual Headache Visits

-In keeping with our longstanding commitment to the use of technology to deliver state-of-the-art headache care, The Michigan Headache Clinic is now offering telemedicine for virtual visits.
+In keeping with our longstanding commitment to the use of technology to deliver state-of-the-art headache care, The Michigan Headache and Neurology Clinic is now offering telemedicine for virtual visits.

 What is telemedicine?